systemd/systemd/docs/CGROUP_DELEGATION.md

 ## Two Key Design Rules

-Much of the philosophy behind these concepts is based on a couple of basic design ideas of cgroupsv2 (which we however try to adapt as far as we can to cgroupsv1 too).
-Specifically two cgroupsv2 rules are the most relevant:
+Much of the philosophy behind these concepts is based on a couple of basic design ideas of cgroup v2 (which we however try to adapt as far as we can to cgroup v1 too).
+Specifically two cgroup v2 rules are the most relevant:

 1. The **no-processes-in-inner-nodes** rule: this means that it's not permitted to have processes directly attached to a cgroup that also has child cgroups and